zeroincombenze/calendar/resource_booking/README.rst

 #.
 Click on the list view icon.
 #.
 Click on *Create*.
 #.
 Fill the *Requester*.
 #.
-Uncheck *Auto assign* and pick one *Resources combination*, if you want that
+Pick one *Resources combination*, if you want that the requester is assigned
-   the requester is assigned to that combination.
+   to that combination.
 Otherwise, leave it empty, and some free combination will be assigned automatically when the requester picks a free slot.
-#.
-Choose the *duration*, in case it is different from the one specified in the
-   resource booking type.
 #.
 Click on *Share > Send*.
 #.
 The requester will receive an email to select a calendar slot from his portal.